-As with any other installation, first make sure that the site and subfloor meet the basic criteria laid out in the Site Preparation
+As with any other wood flooring installation, first make sure that the site and subfloor meet the basic criteria laid out in the Site Preparation

 section of our installation guide.

-The underfloor heating must then be run for 3 weeks before the timber is delivered.
-Set the thermostat to normal room temperature unless the ambient temperature is too high for this to activate the system.
+The underfloor heating must then have been run for 3 weeks before the timber is delivered.
+Set the thermostat to normal room temperature unless the ambient temperature is too high for this to activate the thermostat at this level.
 In this case, raise the thermostat temperature so that the heating comes on to warm the room.
-Although this may cause some discomfort in the summer months it is vital to ensure the evaporation of latent humidity that might otherwise be absorbed by the floor at a later date.
+Although this may cause some discomfort in the summer months it is vital to ensure the evaporation of latent humidity in any plaster or screed that might otherwise be absorbed by the floor at a later date.

 Timber should then be acclimatised as normal with the heating set at normal room temperature.